 Use Keywords Wisely

 If you’re learning how to write a job description for search engines, do not overdo it.
 Aim for a natural flow.
-Repeating the main term too often can feel forced.
+Excessive keyword repetition reduces readability and can negatively affect search ranking and candidate trust.

 Standing Out from Other Listings